orenbaldinger/jsonschema/docs/validate.rst

     validator = CustomValidator(schema={"type" : "number"})

-.. autoexception:: jsonschema.exceptions.UnknownType
+.. autoexception:: jsonschemanlplab.exceptions.UnknownType

 .. _versioned-validators:

 Versioned Validators
 --------------------

-`jsonschema` ships with validator classes for various versions of the JSON Schema specification.
+`jsonschemanlplab` ships with validator classes for various versions of the JSON Schema specification.
 For details on the methods and attributes that each validator class provides see the `IValidator` interface, which each included validator class implements.